Brussels Sprout Sabji

 • 500g Brussels sprouts, washed and halved

-• 1–2 fresh finger chillies (red or green), sliced into thin rings
+• 1–2 fresh finger chillies (red or green), finely chopped

 • 1/2 teaspoon coarse sea salt or salt to taste